 - No pre-existing marriage– The parties must not have a pre-existing marriage or spouses living from the previous marriage.

 - Valid Consent– The parties must be capable of giving a valid consent and they should not be of unsound mind when they give consent.

 - Age-The male must have completed 21 years of age and the female should be of 18 years of age at least.

-- Prohibited relationships – The parties should not be within the limits of prohibited relationships.
-But if there is a custom of either of the parties which allows such a relationship then the marriage can be solemnized even if it is technically prohibited.
+- Prohibited relationships– The parties should not be within the limits of prohibited relationships.
+But if there is a custom of either of the parties which allow such a relationship then the marriage can be solemnized even if it is technically prohibited.